StevenSrebranig/StevenSrebranig/README.md

 ### Creative Work

-Author of the **Edna Trilogy**, *Soul Mates*, *For the Love of Minne*, and other literary works exploring identity, coherence, and perception.
+Author of *Never Broken*, *Edna Reegina*, and other literary works exploring identity, coherence, and perception.

 ### Code & Publications